JamesRucker/Final_Project_Dilapidation_and_Housing_Prices/README.md

-# Houses Prices Machine Learning
+# Housing Prices Machine Learning
 A project to use machine learning to better predict housing prices.

 ## Table of Contents